Thanks for visiting. Enjoy this FREE BOOK on Communication

 Listen to the podcast

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
-(Romans 8:29-30)
+And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified (Romans 8:29-30).

-Ask the Spirit to illuminate your mind so you can see where you may be failing.
-Ask the Father to give you the power to set aside what you want, while enabling you to provide Christ to your spouse.
-Be prepared to write down the thoughts that come to mind.
-Take your soul to task while resisting all temptations to make this about what your spouse has done to you.Day 4 – No More Condemnation When Obedience Collides With My Emotions »
+Ask the Spirit to illuminate your mind to see where you may be failing.
+Ask the Father to give you the power to set aside what you want, while enabling you to be Jesus to your spouse.
+Be prepared to write down the thoughts that He brings to your mind.
+Take your soul to task while resisting temptations to make this about any areas where your spouse may have failed you.